-Hopefully you know the importance of cooling out your horse effectively after exercise (ensuring they cool down effectively and not too quickly), but in winter this is especially important.
+Hopefully you know the importance of cooling out your horse effectively after exercise. .
+In winter this is especially important to ensure they cool down effectively and not too quickly.
 A cold winter wind on sweaty skin will cool your horse down far too quickly and can be incredibly dangerous.

-It might be tempting to ensure they stay warm by placing a heavy blanket on them, but this can actually do more harm than good.
+It might be tempting to ensure they stay warm by placing a heavy blanket on them.
+However, this can actually do more harm than good.
 A thicker blanket can keep moisture trapped, preventing your horse from drying off.